earthbucks/earthbucks/docs/other-chains.md

 # Other Chains

+- [x] [Bitcoin](https://bitcoin.org/bitcoin.pdf): EarthBucks is a new chain with a new design, but with some similarities to Bitcoin.
 - [x] [Bitcoin Cash](https://bitcoincash.org): The closest blockchain to EarthBucks, but with far more baggage.
 EarthBucks is new code, new chain, new brand, and with a better design (no reorgs).